Quasilinear SPDEs via rough paths: Proofs for the deterministic analysis

 and thus $\lim_{T\downarrow0}\|(a\diam\partial_1^2u -a\diam\partial_1^2u'-a\diam\partial_1^2(u-u'))_T\|=0$ so that $a\diam\partial_1^2u$ $-a\diam\partial_1^2u'$ $=a\diam\partial_1^2(u-u')$.
 Hence we obtain from taking the difference of the equations:

 We may also say that $u-u'$ is modelled after $0$ playing the role of $v$ and $0$ playing the role of $\sigma$; we call $\del M$ the corresponding modelling constant.
 Hence we may apply Corollary \ref{C1} i) with $f=0$ and thus $N_0=0$.
-We apply it with $u$ replaced by $u-u'$ (and thus $M$ by $\del M$), which we may thanks to (\ref{x85}).
-In this context, the output (\ref{wj63}) of Corollary \ref{C1} assumes the form $\del M=0$.
-Since $u-u'$ is periodic, we first infer $\del\nu=0$ and then $u-u'=const$.
+We apply it with $u$ replaced by $u-u'$, which we may thanks to (\ref{x85}).
+In this context, the output (\ref{wk02}) of Corollary \ref{C1} assumes the form $[u-u']=0$.
 Since $u-u'$ has vanishing average, we obtain as desired $u-u'=0$.

 {\sc Step} \arabic{PS}. \refstepcounter{PS} A special regularization.
 Under the assumptions of Lemma \ref{L1} and for $\tau>0$ and $i=1,\cdots,I$ we consider the convolution $v_{i\tau}$ of $v_i$ and {\it define}